namewiz/domain-quotes/README.md

 - `class DomainPrices(config: DomainPricesConfig)`
   - `getPrice(extension: string, currency: string, options?: GetPriceOptions): Promise<PriceQuote>` – same behavior as above, but uses the provided config.
-  - `DEFAULTS_Sept2025: DomainPricesConfig` – exported snapshot config used by `getDefaultPrice`.
+  - `DEFAULT_RATES: DomainPricesConfig` – exported snapshot config used by `getDefaultPrice`.

 - `listSupportedExtensions(): string[]`
   - All extensions with a non-zero price in the dataset.